PS Barito Putera: Modern era and recent history (1994–present)

-Led by manager H Rahmadi HAS, they started their first season in the merged Liga Indonesia Premier Division by finishing as a semifinalist after being defeated by then champion Persib Bandung 1–0.
-In 1995, Daniel Roekito was replaced by Bulgarian coach A. Soso, who is their first and only foreign coach until now.
-In 1996 Maryoto again joined Barito replacing A. Soso.
-In 1997, Maryoto and A. Soso became a duet coaching Barito.
+Led by H. Rahmadi HAS, they started the first season in the merged Liga Indonesia Premier Division by finishing as a semifinalist after being defeated by then champion Persib Bandung 1–0.
+In 1995, Daniel Roekito was replaced by Bulgarian coach A. Soso, the first foreign coach of the club.
+In 1996 Maryoto again joined Barito.
+In 1997, Maryoto and A. Soso became coaching duo.
 Between 1999 and 2002, Rudy William Keltjes and Tumpak Sihite coached Barito.

-Despite coached by Frans Sinatra Huwae, because of financial problems, Barito Putera was relegated to the Liga Indonesia First Division in 2003.
-Their crisis continued and they were relegated to the Liga Indonesia Second Division in 2004, despite changing their coach to Gusti Gazali.
-There were rumours that the club was bankrupt, but was later denied by manager Hasnuriyadi.
-Zainal Hadi HAS was then appointed as manager and he appointed Salahuddin as coach.
+Because of financial problems, Barito Putera was relegated to the Liga Indonesia First Division in 2003.
+The crisis continued and they were relegated to the Liga Indonesia Second Division in 2004, despite the new coach Gusti Gazali.
 Finally in 2008, they won the Liga Indonesia Second Division, and earned promotion to the Liga Indonesia First Division.
-In 2010, Barito finished in top eight position and were promoted to the Liga Indonesia Premier Division with players such as Sugeng Wahyudi, Husin Mugni, Dwi Permana, Zulkan Arief, Adre Djoko and Sartibi Darwis.
+In 2010, Barito finished in top eight and was promoted to the Liga Indonesia Premier Division.

-Ten years after relegated to the Liga Indonesia First Division, they became champion of the 2011–12 Liga Indonesia Premier Division by beating Persita Tangerang 2–1 and got returned to the highest professional level competition for football clubs in Indonesia, the Indonesia Super League.
+Ten years after relegation, they became champion of the 2011–12 Liga Indonesia Premier Division by beating Persita Tangerang 2–1, and returned to the highest domestic league.
 On June 14, 2015, H. Abdussamad Sulaiman Haji Basirun, the founder and chairman of Barito Putera, died in Jakarta.

 Crest and stadium

 Stadium

-They usually play their home games at 17 May Stadium.
+The club's home games are usually hosted at the 17 May Stadium, located in Banjarmasin.

-For the 2013 Indonesia Super League, they play their home matches at Demang Lehman Stadium.
-They will again use 17 May Stadium for their home matches in the 2015 Indonesia Super League after renovation finished in December 2014.
+For the 2013 Indonesia Super League, Barito Putera played their home matches at Demang Lehman Stadium.
+They used the 17 May Stadium for their home matches again in the 2015 Indonesia Super League, after the stadium's renovation finished in December 2014.

-In 2019 Liga 1 season, they back to Demang Lehman Stadium because 17 May Stadium is renovated again.
+In 2019 Liga 1 season, the club moved back to the Demang Lehman Stadium because the 17 May Stadium was in the process of being renovated again.

 Culture

 Supporters

-Barito Putera is have some supporter groups that spread in almost of all territory of South Kalimantan province, and other Indonesian regions.
+Barito Putera has several supporter groups spread in South Kalimantan province and other Indonesian regions.